Pero Menalo: Canada

-In the summer of 2014, he played abroad in the Canadian Soccer League initially with Milton SC and later was transferred to league rivals Toronto Croatia before the roster freeze on September 1, 2014.
+In the summer of 2014, he played abroad in the Canadian Soccer League initially with Milton SC.
+He later was transferred to league rivals Toronto Croatia before the roster freeze on September 1, 2014.
 In his debut season with Toronto, he finished as the club's top goal scorer with 7 goals and secured a postseason berth by finishing second in the First Division.
 In the opening round of the playoffs, he contributed a goal against SC Waterloo Region which helped the Croats advance to the next round.
 He would appear in the CSL Championship final against York Region Shooters where Toronto was defeated in a penalty shootout.

 Menalo would re-sign with Toronto for the 2015 season.
-He assisted the Croats in securing a playoff spot by finishing as runner's up in the top division.
+He assisted the Croats in securing a playoff spot by finishing as runner's up in the league's top division.
 He would make his second championship final appearance against Waterloo where Toronto successfully secured the title.

 In 2018, he would sign with the expansion franchise CSC Mississauga.
 He returned to Mississauga for the 2019 season.
+Menalo would assist Mississauga in securing a playoff berth by finishing seventh in the division.
+Mississauga would be eliminated from the playoff competition in the opening round by Scarborough SC.

 In the summer of 2019, he made a brief return to Toronto Croatia for the 2019 Croatian World Club Championship and was featured in the tournament final against SC Croat San Pedro but lost the series.